hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 I did some research, and I found some replacement files from the Internet that I could substitute.
 I got `bangs.json` from the test cases, `english-wordnet-2022-subset.ttl` from the upstream [Wordnet project](https://wordnet.princeton.edu/), `sample.warc.gz` from a WARC file I had created, and a `test.zim` file from [Kiwix](https://kiwix.org/en/).

-I've uploaded them here in case anybody else needs them: [https://6kgrvaaeaaaa.vichex.ca/](https://6kgrvaaeaaaa.vichex.ca/)
+I've uploaded the required data files here in case anybody else needs them: [https://6kgrvaaeaaaa.vichex.ca/](https://6kgrvaaeaaaa.vichex.ca/)

 Once I got it built and running, I modified the configure scripts to point at my WARC files from Common Crawl, and it would build indexes, but the indexes were empty.